Skip to content

 • Next recommended action.

-Use Microsoft 365 Copilot to gather showing notes and email context.
-Use Claude Cowork to draft the update in a calm, professional tone.
+Have Claude gather the showing notes and email context through the Microsoft 365 connector, then draft the update in a calm, professional tone.

 The agent reviews the recommendation before sending.
 Especially with price reductions, AI should help phrase the message, not decide the strategy.